 Oral health problems including periodontal disease, caries, edentilism and inadequate preventive care are more prevalent with increasing age resulting in increased exposure to periodontal pathogens.

 One possible reason is a decreased ability to perform plaque control due to arthritis and other physical impairments.
-Exposure to periodontal pathogens is ubiquitous in older adults who often suffer from arthritis and thus have more difficulty keeping their mounths healthy.
+Exposure to periodontal pathogens is ubiquitous in older adults who often suffer from arthritis and thus have more difficulty keeping their mouths healthy.

 Furthermore, cognitive function is thought to be associated with nutrition.
 Loss of teeth in older adults may be associated with poor nutrition.
-Consequently, there may be a relationship between loss of teeth and atherosclerotic changes.
+Consequently, there may be a relationship between the loss of teeth and atherosclerotic changes.

 Could Good Oral Health Help Prevent Dementia?